-This Homemade Cream of Mushroom Soup Recipe is a creamy, flavorful soup with bits of mushrooms and lots of herbs.
+This Homemade Creamy Mushroom Soup is a delicious herb-infused soup with fresh mushrooms and cream.

 5 cups of your favorite mushrooms chopped (here I used 2 portobellos and 1 package of button)